You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 18.3 No mobile advertising network at launch

-The mobile app does not currently include a third-party in-app advertising network, banner ads, interstitial ads, or rewarded video ads.
+The BTR mobile app does not currently include a third-party in-app advertising network, banner ads, interstitial ads, or rewarded video ads.
 BTR may promote artists, tracks, events, Drops, charts, marketplace activity, app features, and platform content inside the app as part of editorial, discovery, product, or platform activity.

 19. Region-specific notices